leostera/lam/ROADMAP.md

 * maintain and run as many schedulers as cores there are :heavy_check_mark:
 * load-balancing / work stealing
 * message routing

+We should be able to run things like:

+* map-reduce patterns, like a `word count` program, across all cores without modifications

 ## Milestone 5: Native Extensions :hammer: